 If pre-eclampsia is moderate or your home situation is not restful, the doctor may admit you to the hospital.
 Treatment may include: Lowering your blood pressure with medicationMedications to prevent eclampsiaMonitoring your baby's conditionMaking sure you get enough rest

-To help reduce your chance of developing pre-eclampsia or other pregnancy complications, take these steps: Get early and regular prenatal care.
+To help reduce your chance of pre-eclampsia or other pregnancy complications: Get early and regular prenatal care.
 Early treatment of pre-eclampsia may prevent eclampsia.If you have chronic high blood pressure, keep it under control during pregnancy.Get your doctor's approval before taking any prescription or over-the-counter medications.Do not smoke or drink alcohol during pregnancy.Eat regular, healthful meals, and take prenatal vitamins.

 Ask your doctor if you should take a daily